WatershedLRS/WatershedPHP/README.md

 completion  | result.completion
 success  | result.success

+Notes:
-Notes: Some other properties are possible via the API, but not supported by this library. `durationCentiseconds` is an integer value calculated by Watershed based on result.duration.
+* Some other properties are possible via the API, but not supported by this library.
+* `durationCentiseconds` is an integer value calculated by Watershed based on result.duration.

-Measure phrases normally take the structure <aggregation> <property> and are case insensitive e.g.
+Measure phrases normally take the structure 'aggregation' 'property' and are case insensitive e.g.
 * First Score
 * Shortest time
 * average raw score